Identifying and eradicating micronutrient deficiencies in Europe

 Sustainability Analysis within the COPLANT-study

 How do plant-based diets compare to mixed diets in terms of sustainability?
-Within the COPLANT study on plant-based diets, which is being conducted with about 6,000 women and men aged 18 to 69 at different study centres in Germany, the Department of Nutritional Behaviour is responsible for the work package “Sustainability Analysis”.
+Within the COPLANT study on plant-based diets, which is being conducted with about 6,000 women and men aged 18 to 69 at different study centres in Germany, the Institute of Nutritional Behaviour is responsible for the work package “Sustainability Analysis”.
 In this work package, social, ecological, and economic effects of different diets are investigated and approaches for integrative sustainability assessment in the field of nutrition are developed.

 Food literacy in Germany